ID529/lectures/day6/readme-day6.md

   * 4:30-4:45 Demonstration of how to do the homework
   * 4:45-5:30 Time to do the homework, work on the final project together, peruse recommended materials

+Homework 5:

+  * Use R Markdown to document some exploratory data analyses
+  * Peer Review Homework 4

 Recommended Reading:

   * R Packages: